CIHR Travel Expenses Reimbursement Guidelines

 Meals, only, are allowed as follows:

-Trips of two or more days (i.e. overnight, with accomodation):
+Trips of two or more days (i.e. overnight, with accommodation - CIHR employees only):

-In addition to the applicable meals shown above, an allowance of $17.30 per day may be claimed to cover incidental expenses, such as tips, dry cleaning, long distance calls for a total allowance per day of $89.85.
+In addition to the applicable meals shown above, an allowance of $17.30 per day may be claimed by employees to cover incidental expenses, such as tips, dry cleaning, long distance calls for a total allowance per day of $102.65.
 See definition of incidentals in Definitions in the CIHR Travel Policy.

 - When meals are provided on board aircraft, by CIHR or by others, allowances will not be paid to the traveler.

 - Meals and incidental allowances in the United States of America are the same as in Canada, but paid in US funds.